-Hathersage stepping stones, one of the main three Peak District stepping stones, sees a fraction of the tourist numbers of Dovedale stepping stones, but they are just as fun, and it is also a lovely spot for the kids to have a paddle (a little further downstream).
+Hathersage stepping stones, one of the main three Peak District stepping stones, sees a fraction of the tourist numbers at Dovedale stepping stones, but they are just as fun.
+It is also a lovely spot for the kids to have a paddle (a little further downstream).
 Plus this walk is accessible from Hathersage railway station for those arriving on public transport.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.